 While some physical ailments, like obesity and cancer, can take many years to reach their peak, sleeplessness is a major cause of concern for sudden disasters, workplace hazards, and car accidents.
 In fact, drowsy driving has been proven to be just as bad as driving drunk.
 Throughout history, sleep deprivation has been the culprit for many disasters, like the Three Mile Island nuclear disaster, the Exxon Valdez oil tanker spill, and the Bhopal, India gas tragedy.

 If you’re a long-haul trucker or a medical care worker, you’re at a particularly high risk for accidents because of the long hours you put in each day.
-The NIH reports that almost 20 percent of all serious car crash injuries in the general population are associated with driver sleepiness with no alcohol involved.
+The NIH reports that almost 20 percent of all serious car crash injuries in the general population are associated with drowsy driving with no alcohol involved.

 By knowing what’s causing you to lose sleep, you can come up with a plan to counter the effects of sleep deprivation.
 Sweet slumber is one of life’s necessities, helping our bodies grow, repair tissue, replenish cells and restore energy.
 Something so vitally important to your overall health and longevity is nothing to take lightly.
 Get to sleep early and often.
 Happy snoozing!